Asphalt Shingle Roofing

 Designer / Luxury shingles are the highest-quality laminated shingles available, offering a differentiated appearance or functionality that outclasses that of dimensional shingles.
 Apart from being shingle ‘heavyweights’ that offer premium protection for weathering, luxury shingles are stunning to look upon, presenting the highest quality, coloration, and dimensionality.
 These products offer the most realistic representation of the old-world wood shake and quarried slate roofing.
 GAF’s Slateline, Woodland, and Camelot products are prime examples of Designer / Luxury roofing shingles.

-The Dynamic Benefits of Asphalt
+The Dynamic Benefits of Asphalt Shingle Installation

 Due to modern engineering techniques and the dynamic properties of asphalt, manufacturers are capable of producing numerous specialty products that exist across all shingle types.
 These include shingles that fight algae growth, offer enhanced resistance to damaging hail, and offer cool roof color technologies that reflect the heat of the sun to keep homes cooler and can reduce the expenses of air conditioning.
 Depending on your location, choosing a specialty shingle can even reduce your insurance costs.
-In addition, asphalt shingles are naturally fire resistant.
+In addition, asphalt shingle roofs are naturally fire resistant.